10 Best Forex Cards in India for Students and Tourists in 2025

 • Reload fee – Nil

-Benefits of Makemytrip Tripmoney Global Forex card
+Benefits of MakeMyTrip Tripmoney Global Forex card

 • No currency conversion charges

-• Load in INR & spend Globally in 150+ countries
+• Load in INR & spend Globally in 155+ countries

 • Complimentary membership of MMT (MakeMyTrip) BLACK and GoTribe

-• Discounts upto Rs.
+• Discounts up to Rs.
 70,000/- on MakeMyTrip and Goibibo

 • Fully digital card application & management

 #3.
-IndusInd Bank Multi Currency Forex card
+IndusInd Bank Multi-Currency Forex card

 IndusInd Bank Multi Currency Forex card

-IndusInd Bank Multi Currency Forex card has an entrenched chip that makes your transactions secure and easy.
+IndusInd Bank Multi-Currency Forex card has an entrenched chip that makes your transactions secure and easy.
 This card also offers currency withdrawals from all VISA ATMs, protection against currency fluctuations, and easy online banking.

 Fee & Charges